KimikaTeorikoa/python-notes-tccm/contents/setup.md

 with.

-Additionally, as a programming language, Python is special in a number of ways, as we have already said.
+Additionally, as a programming language, Python is special in a number of ways.
 At the end of this Chapter we will focus in a number of different ways you can run Python.
 But we will cross that bridge when we get there.
 Let's not get ahead of ourselves and start speaking about one of the tools